sainioan/DatabaseApplication2020/README.md

 `pip install -r requirements.txt`

 ## Features
-* user login, logout, delete account,and update user-information (
+* Users login, logout
-* user can search for books by genre, read reviews, and write/delete comments
+* Users can search for current bestsellers books
-* Enter the books you own
+* Users can enter the books they own and write comments on the books they own/have read
-* Store the book info, images
+* Users can enter the books they wish to read